People with respiratory or cardiovascular conditions, very young infants, and individuals with some infections may benefit from pulse oximetry.

 - indicating dangerous side effects in people taking drugs that affect breathing or oxygen saturation

-Pulse oximeters are now widely available to buy, so some people without specific risk factors may use them.
+Pulse oximeters are now widely available to buy online, so some people without specific risk factors may use them.

 Some companies now market pulse oximeters to parents of young infants.
 These devices promise peace of mind to parents concerned about sudden infant death syndrome (SIDS) and sleeping accidents, but no research supports the claim that they can prevent SIDS or accidents.

 Pulse oximetry devices are noninvasive and carry no serious risks.
 Some people experience minor irritation, including skin redness and sensitivity.

 If fitted very tightly and used for a prolonged period, pulse oximeters can cut off oxygen from surrounding vessels.
 Anyone who experiences numbness, tingling, or changes in skin color should promptly notify a doctor.

 The main risk of pulse oximetry is a false reading.
 The accuracy of pulse oximeters depends on a correct fit, and minor changes in their positioning can produce an inaccurate reading.
 A person who rolls over in their sleep may loosen the device, causing it to give a false alert.

 Oxygen saturation may also dip for brief periods due to other factors, such as a change in sleeping position or momentary breath-holding.
 A pulse oximeter gives an alert even when the drop is temporary and harmless.

 For people with health anxiety, or whose doctors have not helped them understand the role of a pulse oximeter, this can cause unnecessary worry.

 Conversely, pulse oximeters can give some people a false sense of security.
 They do not provide alerts for all possible oxygen issues, and cannot serve as a substitute for other forms of monitoring.